MinseokKim0813/Game_Minesweeper/README.md

 - Enhancing problem-solving skills as a team.
 - Expressing creativity through innovative game features.

 Thank you for choosing Minesweeper Mania!
 We hope you enjoy playing the game as much as we enjoyed creating it.
-If you have any feedback or suggestions, feel free to reach out.
-Happy sweeping!
+If you have any feedback or suggestions, feel free to reach out to mk7545@nyu.edu, djt8777@nyu.edu, or tc3857@nyu.edu.
+Happy mining!